rhagarty/techxchange-shared-cache-lab/README.md

 Move on to the next section to see what happens when we move to an IBM Semeru Runtimes JDK to run the Tomcat server with the same sample application.

-## 5. Use Semeru Runtimes to improve memory usage
+## 5. Apache Tomcat with IBM Semeru Runtimes

 In this section of the lab, we're going to try running Apache Tomcat with a different JDK (IBM Semeru Runtimes) than the Eclipse Temurin JDK that comes pre-installed.
 We have a small challenge: Tomcat comes in a container and Semeru Runtimes also comes in a container.
 To resolve this dilemma, our Dockerfile will use a multi-stage build to copy the JDK from the Semeru Runtimes container into our new container that will be based on (FROM) the Tomcat container.